Energy Materials and Nano-Biomedicine Laboratory

 513-556-3100

-Dr. Donglu Shi served as the Chair and Graduate Director of Materials Science and Engineering between 2013 and 2023.
-He is currently the Director of Energy Materials and Nanomedicine Laboratories in the College of Engineering and Applied Science.
+Dr. Donglu Shi served as Chair and Graduate Director of Materials Science and Engineering between 2013 and 2023.
+He is presently the Director of Energy Materials and Nanomedicine Laboratories in the College of Engineering and Applied Science.
 Dr. Shi has conducted research across diverse fields such as nanoscience, energy materials, biomedical engineering, precision medicine, and condensed matter physics.
-His efforts have led to over 300 peer-reviewed journal publications, with some of his works appearing in leading journals like Nature, Physical Review Letters, Advanced Materials, and ACS Nano.
-His scholarly contributions have earned him a Google Scholar h-index of 74.
-He was a visiting scholar at Centre national de la recherche scientifique, Grenoble, France and a Fellow at Fitzwilliam CollegeUniversity of Cambridge conducting research on high-Tc superconducitng RF resonators for wireless telecommunications.
+His efforts have led to over 300 peer-reiewed journal publications with a Google Scholar h-index of 76.
+Some of his papers have appeared in leading journals like Nature, Nature-Communications, Physical Review Letters, Advanced Materials, and ACS Nano.
+He was a visiting scholar at Centre National de la Recherche Scientifique, Grenoble, France and a Fellow at Fitzwilliam College, University of Cambridge conducting research on high-Tc superconducitng RF resonators for wireless telecommunications.
 Additionally, Dr. Shi is a Fellow of ASM International and a Graduate College Fellow at the University of Cincinnati.
 He has so far supervised a total of 50 graduate students.

-Dr. Shi's NSF research on plasma virus disinfection:
+NSF research on plasma virus disinfection